jeremyjpj0916/newrelic-code-test/README.md

 The jar I simply provided here for convenience as long as you have a compatible JVM.

-# Execution of the standolone Jar
+# Execution of the jar

 ![JarExecutionStandalone](https://user-images.githubusercontent.com/31913027/155912580-67c8d01e-1f24-4903-a882-414d4bea8f0a.png)